YinkaEnoch/xbacked-fee-collector/README.md

 # xbacked-fee-collector

 > This module runs the collectFees method to distribute fees accrued in the
 > vault to the DAO and stakers.
+The caller is rewarded with 0.5% of the accrued fees

 ## Install